Google Lens: AI Visual Search May 2026

 Who is Google Lens best for?

-Google Lens is best for mobile users who frequently encounter text, products, plants, or objects they want to identify.
-It is particularly valuable for shoppers wanting real-world product price comparisons, travelers needing real-time translation, and students using homework help.
+Google Lens is best for mobile and desktop users who frequently encounter text, products, plants, or objects to identify.
+The new Windows app (April 2026) is ideal for desktop workers needing quick visual lookups without leaving their screen.
+Travelers benefit from real-time translation; students from homework help.

 Does Google Lens have an API?

-The consumer version does not offer a public API.
-Google's Cloud Vision API provides enterprise-grade programmatic access to the same technology, supporting label detection, text extraction (OCR), and object localization with pricing starting at $1.50 per 1,000 images.
+Consumer Google Lens does not offer a public API.
+Google's Cloud Vision API provides enterprise access to the same technology for label detection, OCR, and object localization, starting at $1.50 per 1,000 images with a free tier of 1,000 requests per month.